 Mall Worker: Mr. Owner, the skylight is leaking we need to get it fixed ASAP!

 Mall Owner: Just fill it in and paint a sky on it, nobody will notice.

-When you get to the end and you are met with our former Macy’s.Check out this awesome neon sign on the right, though.Before the wrecking ball hits this place I gotta get my hands on that, working or not.
+When you get to the end and you are met with the former Macy’s.Check out this awesome neon sign on the right!Before the wrecking ball hits this place I gotta get my hands on that, working or not.

-As our tour of Chapel Hill has come to an end, I feel sad and somewhat slapped in the face knowing that this may have been my last ever visit here.
+As our tour of Chapel Hill comes to an end, I feel sad and somewhat slapped in the face knowing that this may have been my last ever visit here.
 This mall doesn’t deserve the fate it will soon receive.
-About 4 years ago, when doing fine business-wise, Chapel Hill just got hit with closure after closure and, with not enough notice to recover, it was doomed.
-The closure of JC Penney in April will drive even more people out of this place and if those back taxes aren’t paid this upcoming month, this mall will soon meet its demise.
+About 4 years ago when doing fine business-wise, Chapel Hill just got hit with closure after closure, and with not enough notice to recover, it was doomed.
+The closure of JCPenney in April will drive even more people out of this place and if those back taxes aren’t paid this upcoming month, this mall will soon meet its demise.

-The thoughts of this becoming the next Rolling Acres, while plausible, is something I do not see happening.
-If anything, the mall will be torn down before it is given a chance to rot because this location, unlike Rolling Acres, is a far more prime retail area.
-As I’ve said before, we are the only ones who can do anything to change these rapid closures of once thriving malls but shoppers must act quick before the malls become truly dead like Chapel Hill.
+The thoughts of this becoming the next Rolling Acres is something I do not see happening.
+If anything, the mall will be torn down to make way for something new before it is given a chance to rot.
+This is because of its desirable retail location that unfortunately Rolling Acres did not have.
+As I’ve said before, we are the only ones who can do anything to change the rapid closures of once thriving malls, but shoppers must act quick before the malls become truly dead like Chapel Hill.
 Though I would love to see dead malls become popular and thriving once more, I know that deep down in my heart it is too late for anything to be done at Chapel Hill.
-Though its death is imminent, the memories will last forever…
+Its death is imminent, but its memories will last forever…

 Mall Maniac Rating: